jonbra/BIOS-IN5410/exercises/Exercise_7.md

-## Do this on Saga
+## Do this on Fox cloud

-First you should clone this GitHub repo.
-Navigate to your home directory (simply type `cd`) and then type `git clone https://github.com/jonbra/BIOS-IN5410.git`.
+First you should clone this GitHub repo, or your personal copy of the repo if you created one.
+Navigate to your home directory (simply type `cd`) and then type `git clone https://github.com/jonbra/BIOS-IN5410.git` (or the link to your copy).
 You can do the exercises in whatever directory you like, for example inside the newly cloned repo.

 ### Part 1
 - Type `module load R/4.2.1-foss-2022a`